Fischer RC4 105 LV BOA

 Cantology Compatible

-The 2018/2019 Rossignol Pure Elite 120 was tested in the women's All-Mountain narrow category at Silver Mountain Resort by the experts at America's Best Bootfitters, powered by Masterfit.
+The 2020/2021 Rossignol Pure Elite 120 is reviewed in the women's All-Mountain Traditional narrow category based on tests at Silver Mountain Resort & Mt.
+Bachelor Resort by the experts at America's Best Bootfitters, powered by Masterfit Media.

 The Gist